 It’s not a talent problem that leads to results like these in the large companies – often the Fortune 500 have the very best in talent – and there’s a lot of smart people in those companies that will read this and nod their heads.

-It’s a cultural problem – and a fear – which is derived from decades of corporate policy requiring 12 executive signatures to use the bathroom.
+It’s a cultural problem – and a fear – which is derived from decades of approval policy requiring 12 executive signatures to use the bathroom.
 Why rock the boat by trying to do something different?
 Usually, at least in marketing or PR circles, no one gets fired for keeping their mouth shut.
 And then we wind up with studies like this one.

 If you enjoyed this post, you might also like: